Say hello to my new obsession. His name is Kim Yo Han, and whether or not this is the case, he is my Raskolnikov.

 Having completed through Episode 8, I am even more convinced about my original theories.
 Elijah is my main reason for this.
 In a study once done on Dostoevsky’s Crime & Punishment by a scholar, it was pointed out that Elijah the prophet has quite the influence, including the fact that Raskolnikov confesses on Elijah’s Day.

 The Devil Judge is not making it any secret that Elijah is end game.
+But how?
 She represents the goal Kang Yo Han is trying to reach and the pain Kim Ga On has himself endured.

 This end game leads me to Soo Hyun and Kim Ga On.
 Detective Soo Hyun points out that Ga On has cried a total of five times, and that she has confessed to liking him each time.
 Five is a number that often represents balance and grace.